hbeni/fgcom-mumble/server/Readme.server.md

 - Have mumble server up and running
 - Create a new channel named `fgcom-mumble` for the airspace.
 The plugin only does it's things when on this channel.
 - Clients will connect and enable their local fgcom plugin.
 This handles all human communication on frequencies
+- Make a certificate for the bots (details below)
 - Start the `fgcom-bot-manager` which handles all needed bots: `./fgcom-botmanager.sh`

 Basicly, you just need a standard mumble server >=1.4, so the plugins can exchange information.
 This will enable radio coms.